cedrickchee/chatgpt-universe/README.md

 - [Replacing a SQL analyst with 26 recursive GPT prompts](https://www.patterns.app/blog/2023/01/18/crunchbot-sql-analyst-gpt/)
 - [Google is asking employees to test potential ChatGPT competitors, including a chatbot called 'Apprentice Bard'](https://www.cnbc.com/2023/01/31/google-testing-chatgpt-like-chatbot-apprentice-bard-with-employees.html)
 - [Natural language is the lazy user interface](https://austinhenley.com/blog/naturallanguageui.html)
+- [An important next step on Google's AI journey](https://blog.google/technology/ai/bard-google-ai-search-updates/) - Google soft launches Bard, a ChatGPT competitor to "trusted testers".
+Bard is new AI features in Google Search.
+Bard is an experimental conversational AI service, powered by [LaMDA (Language Model for Dialogue Applications)](https://arxiv.org/abs/2201.08239).
+Google promises to make this available more widely in the coming weeks.
+API will be available for developers to build on.
+Google have not address how it plans to provide attribution and/or citations for its answers, either from Bard or in search results.

 ### Prompt Engineering